 Academic Standing, Scholastic Probation and Suspension

 Students who are permitted to enroll in Louisiana College are considered to be in good academic standing.
 Freshmen who fail to earn and maintain a 1.5 cumulative grade point average, sophomores who fail to maintain a 1.75 cumulative grade point average, and juniors and seniors who fail to maintain a 2.0 cumulative grade point average will be placed on probation.
-Grade point average and classification will be based on hours attempted.
+Grade point average and classification will be based on GPA hours.
 This policy applies to all full-time or part-time students.